former seachange students in class

 The study of marine systems requires an understanding of multiple intersecting disciplines, including physics, chemistry, biology, geology, and human systems.
 This course will set the stage to cover how these processes interact to create a variety of marine systems, from estuaries to the open ocean to the sea floor.
 The course will introduce modern methods of ocean observing, including data collection and analysis in the R programming environment.
 Students will become proficient in using the primary scientific literature to inform their research and understanding, and build an understanding of how oceanic processes link to human activities, such as policy, geoengineering, and sustainability.

-The ocean is comprised of connected biological networks, from microorganisms to whales.
+he ocean is comprised of connected biological networks, from microorganisms to whales.
 Chemical and physical processes and interactions between biotic and abiotic components fuel this engine.
 The course will explore diversity and biological activities of oceanic life, with emphasis on microbial aspects, across contrasting ecosystems (open oceans, deep-sea, coral reefs).
 We will address topics that drive research, including: the role of diversity and interactions in sustaining healthy ecosystems, climate change, and human impacts.
-Students will gain a working knowledge and skill set such that they can participate in oceanographic cruises and analyze data from complex sampling programs
+Students will gain a working knowledge and skill set such that they can participate in oceanographic cruises and analyze data from complex sampling programs.

 The ocean plays a key role in mediating climate and supporting Earth's life.
 In this course, students will build on topics covered in previous Bigelow courses to explore the biological, chemical, and physical processes that affect the cycling of elements in the ocean, e.g. photosynthesis and respiration, oxidation-reduction (redox) reactions, calcification and silicification, and ocean-sediment interactions, with emphasis on processes that directly affect global climate.
 The role of humans will be addressed through topics such as ocean acidification, coastal eutrophication and hypoxia, marine pollution, and geoengineering.
 Laboratory activities will investigate carbonate chemistry, redox reactions, metabolic energy transfer, and carbon cycling.
 In an extended laboratory activity students will work with Bigelow’s communication professionals to compose short videos to explain ocean biogeochemistry topics.